the-blue-alliance/the-blue-alliance/docs/dev-container.md

 Before you submit your code changes, you should run the project test suite to make sure all tests pass.
 Inside the container, you can run `paver test` to run the suite.
 You can also run `paver lint` to make sure the code passes quality standards.

+## Dev Issues

+### Reprovision Your Container

+If you run into issues, especially after not working with your dev instance for a while, try reprovisioning and restarting your container with `vagrant destroy && vagrant up`